Sam-3-git/Configuration-Manager-PS/README.md

 ## Create CM Collection Enviorment <a name = "create-cm-collection-environment"></a>
 [Create-CMCollectionEnviorment](https://github.com/Sam-3-git/Configuration-Manager-PS/tree/main/Scripts/Create-CMCollectionEnviorment)

 This script is designed to make device collections and sort them into orginized folders.
 The script will create a collection, inject a query if necessary, and move the collection to an appropriate folder.
+Collections are built based on criteria found in `Create-CMCollectionEnviorment.csv`.

 ### Installation Guide